Sometimes You Win

-Sometimes You Win is the eighth studio album by Dr. Hook.
+Sometimes You Win is a studio album by the American band Dr. Hook, released in 1979.
+It was produced by Ron Haffkine.

 The album contains three of the band's most commercially successful singles: "When You're in Love with a Beautiful Woman" (also included on their previous album Pleasure and Pain), "Better Love Next Time" and "Sexy Eyes."

+Critical reception

+The Boston Globe noted that the "seven-piece aggregation has sweetened its sound with strings and delves into disco with a selection of strong material that should appeal to dancers and listeners alike."

+AllMusic deemed the album "something close to a soft rock-disco masterpiece."